What Does a U.S. Green Card Get You?

 "Green card" is the slang term for the wallet-sized identity card showing that a person has lawful permanent residence in the United States.

-By , J.D. · University of Washington School of Law
+By , J.D.
+University of Washington School of Law

-"Green card" is the slang term for the wallet-sized identity card showing that a person has lawful permanent residence in the United States.
+"Green card" is the slang term for the wallet-sized photo identity card showing that a person has lawful permanent residence (LPR status) in the United States.
 It is, in fact, green, though it has gone through various color changes over the years.
 The official term used for the green card by U.S. Citizenship and Immigration Services (USCIS) is an I-551 or Permanent Resident Card (PRC).

 Every year, the United States government grants green cards to thousands of immigrants who meet certain strict characteristics.
 For example, many people obtain green cards based on:

-Rights That Come With U.S. Green Card
+Rights That Come With a U.S. Green Card

-You may keep your present citizenship in your native country, and you may apply for U.S. citizenship at a later time.
-That time period is five years for most green card holders, but three years for people who were married to and living with a U.S. citizen the entire time.
+• Eventual possibility for dual citizenship.
+The LPR can (and for now, should) keep the citizenship of their home country.
+They may apply for U.S. citizenship at a later time.
+That time period is five years for most green card holders, but three years for people who were married to and living with a U.S. citizen the entire time, up to their swearing-in ceremony.
+The LPR might also be able to keep their home country's citizenship after becoming naturalized U.S. citizens, if the home country allows dual or multiple citizenship(s).

 Limitations Green Card Holders Must Be Aware Of